-vio video) 1.
+vic leo) 1.
 Describe the texture at the opening of this extract 2.
 Describe the texture in this section 3.
 Is the piece up to (and including) this point major or minor?
 4. Describe the metre and tempo in this piece (not just at this point but in general!)
 5. Describe how the melody that starts in this bar in the viola is used in the next few bars 6.
 Describe the texture at this point (i.e. what different melodic and accompanying ideas can you describe) 7.
 Describe the melody in the violin in this section (i.e. the melody itself and what melodic devices are used)

 8. Describe the texture in this segment

 9. Describe the a) the melody and b) the harmony and tonality in this section

-10.Describe the melody in this segment
+10 .Describe the melody in this segment

-11. What instrument is playing on its own here?
+11 .What instrument is playing on its own here?

-12.(labelled also question 11 in the video!): Describe this passage in as much detail as possible this passage (i.e. melody, texture, rhythm. harmony etc.)
+12 .(labelled also question 11 in the video!): Describe this passage in as much detail as possible this passage (i.e. melody, texture, rhythm. harmony etc.)

-13.A What type of chord is played here?
+13 .A What type of chord is played here?

 B And what type of chord is played here?

-Exercise 2 - Musical Theatre (use the insert to help you)
+Exercise 2 - Musical Theatre (click on the worksheet on the page to access the lyrics)